 |32UD99-W||32"||60Hz||2017||White variant.
 Supports HDR10|

 The LG 32UD59-B is an above-average monitor for a range of usages, and the 4k resolution is a bonus for productivity but for the price, there may be better choices depending on your specific usage.
+See our recommendations for the best 4k monitors and the best 32 inch monitors.

 The LG 27UD68P-B is somewhat better than the LG 32UD59-B, unless your main usage is in a dark room.
 The LG 27UD68P-B has an IPS panel, which has wider viewing angles, whereas the 32UD59-B has a VA panel which has better contrast and better black uniformity, good for dark room viewing.